Trevor Story Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 13th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Yankees have a 4.10 team ERA that ranks 13th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.